Best Water Sports & Destinations

 Snorkeling with a ray off the island of Moorea.
 Image: Tahiti Tourism

 The Islands of Tahiti are generally known for their beaches and overwater bungalows, but the islands also feature shallow turquoise lagoon waters full of colorful marine life.
-Strap on your snorkel gear and enjoy swimming with gorgeous fishes, gigantic manta rays, schools of dolphins, and amazing (and harmless) sharks.
+Strap on your snorkel gear and enjoy swimming with gorgeous fishes, gigantic manta rays, schools of dolphins, and amazing sharks.
 Find yourself surrounded by walls of bright coral in the clearest blue waters.

 Cook Islands: Paddleboarding